 - The provision of toilets;

 - An upgrade to the kitchen and bar facilities;

-- The opening of the south chapel for visitors to enjoy, to be used as a green room for performers, and provide space for meetings;
+- The opening of the south chapel for visitors to enjoy, to be used as a green room for performers, and provide space for meetings or classes;

-- Provision of small office space for staff & volunteers;
+- Provision of office space for staff & volunteers;

 - Improvements and access externally;

-- New roofs and other upgrades to the fabric of the building.
+- New roofing over the chancel, and vital repairs and upgrades to the fabric of the building.

 The Friends of St Peter’s

-The Friends of St. Peter’s (FoSP) is a registered charity which was founded after St. Peter’s closed for religious services in 1971.
+The Friends of St. Peter’s (FoSP) is a registered charity which was founded, after St. Peter’s closed for religious services, in 1974.
 Our volunteers help to manage the upkeep of St. Peter’s, the hiring of the building to local cultural and community groups, and arrange for the building to be open to visitors.

 The Churches Conservation Trust

 The Churches Conservation Trust (CCT) is the national heritage charity saving historic churches.
 It protects and helps secure new uses for over 350 buildings, which attract almost 2 million visitors a year.
 The CCT is the operator of the third largest heritage estate in charitable ownership in the UK, and has an international award-winning reputation in heritage conservation and regeneration.

 Thanks to National Lottery players, the Heritage Lottery Fund invests money to help people across the UK explore, enjoy and protect the heritage they care about – from the archaeology under our feet to the historic parks and buildings we love, from precious memories and collections to rare wildlife.

 St Peter’s Receives £100,000 from Babergh District CouncilRead more

 Glevum selected as Business Consultants for Regeneration ProjectRead more